 A values directive is a statement in an ACD of a person’s preferences and values.
 Any decisions about medical treatment made on the person’s behalf must be based on these values (s 6 MTPD Act).
 A values directive is a key way to inform your medical treatment decision-maker of your wishes.

-ACDs must be formally witnessed to be Legally binding or effective. (ss 16, 17 MTPD Act).
-ACDs must be witnessed by two people; one A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. must be a registered medical practitioner.
-Both witnesses must certify that the person ‘appeared to understand the nature and effect of each statement in the directive’ (s 17).
+ACDs must be formally witnessed to be valid (ss 16, 17 MTPD Act).
+ACDs must be witnessed by two people; one witness must be a registered medical practitioner.
+Both witnesses must certify that the person ‘appeared to understand the nature and effect of each statement in the directive’ (s 17 MTPD Act).

 Where a child makes an ACD, one witness must be a registered medical practitioner or a psychologist with the prescribed training and experience.